yousefelassal/quote-cron/README.md

 > Wisdom is the power to put our time and our knowledge to the proper use.

 > Do not follow where the path may lead.
 Go, instead, where there is no path and leave a trail.

+> What is new in the world?
+Nothing.
+What is old in the world?
+Nothing.
+Everything has always been and will always be.